doublebyte1/sprint-landing/README.md

 Publish to GitHub Pages with:

-`git subtree push --prefix dist origin gh-pages`
+`git subtree push --prefix dist old gh-pages`

 Available at: